trystan/PugnaciousWizards2/README.md

 Development Milestones
 ======================
-New spells, rooms, and effects will be added the entire time, but there are major milestones.
+New spells, rooms, and polish will be added the entire time but there are major milestones.

 version 0.1 (done)
 * traps